Creating Visual Studio 2005 and 2008 Setup Projects for ASP.NET 2.0, 3.0 & 3.5 Applications and UltiDev Cassini Web Server

 This will create a distribution package that will ensure that the latest version of UltiDev Cassini Web server is deployed and started on the target machine before your application is installed.

-This walkthrough assumes that UltiDev Cassini Web Server for Visual Studio 2005 Developers installed and that you have an existing solution with an ASP.NET application opened in a non-Express edition of the Visual Studio 2005 IDE.
+This walkthrough assumes that UltiDev Cassini Web Server for Visual Studio 2005 Developers installed and that you have an existing solution with an ASP.NET application opened in the Visual Studio 2005 or 2008 IDE.
 In the end you will have a project closely resembling the sample project we provided for Visual Studio 2005.

 First thing to do is to add a new setup project to your existing ASP.NET web application solution.
 Please select File | Add | New Project menu item and add a new regular Setup project to the solution: